translate/pootle/docs/evernote_changelog.rst

 - Incorporated ``refresh_all_stats`` functionality into ``refresh_stats``.
   (`f1bb127e3f`_)

-- Fixed and avoided any inconsitencies in the unit's submitter information. (`#33`_)
+- Fixed and avoided any inconsistencies in the unit's submitter information. (`#33`_)

 - `Commit comparison wrt previous release